vivek-ranjan21639/Test_Development_using_IRT/item_pool.md

 39. Q39: If a\:b = 2:3 and a=4, what is b?
 40. Q40: What is the median of {2, 3, 7, 9, 10}?

-> Note: Items span easy → hard.
-For MCQ format, attach four options per item and a correct key; here we keep dichotomous for simplicity.

 ---